AfeefM05/face-recognition-using-arcface/README.md

 Run the recognize.py script to:

--Capture video frames from your webcam (or any video source).
+- Capture video frames from your webcam (or any video source).
--Detect faces in real-time using SCRFD.
+- Detect faces in real-time using SCRFD.
--Extract facial features using ArcFace ResNet 100.
+- Extract facial features using ArcFace ResNet 100.
--Compare the extracted features with the stored features from the dataset to recognize individuals.
+- Compare the extracted features with the stored features from the dataset to recognize individuals.
--The recognized faces will be displayed with labels corresponding to the person's name.
+- The recognized faces will be displayed with labels corresponding to the person's name.

 # How It Works
--Face Detection (SCRFD 2.5G): The SCRFD (Single-stage Face Re-Detection) algorithm is used for detecting faces in images or video streams.
+- Face Detection (SCRFD 2.5G): The SCRFD (Single-stage Face Re-Detection) algorithm is used for detecting faces in images or video streams.
 It is fast and highly accurate.

--Face Feature Extraction (ArcFace ResNet 100): ArcFace is used to extract deep learning-based facial features that are robust to pose, expression, and lighting variations.
+- Face Feature Extraction (ArcFace ResNet 100): ArcFace is used to extract deep learning-based facial features that are robust to pose, expression, and lighting variations.
 The ResNet 100 model is used to encode the face into a high-dimensional feature vector.

--Real-time Recognition: With threading and GPU acceleration via CuPy, the system runs efficiently for real-time face recognition, ensuring smooth and fast performance.
+- Real-time Recognition: With threading and GPU acceleration via CuPy, the system runs efficiently for real-time face recognition, ensuring smooth and fast performance.

--Data Storage: The extracted features for each individual are stored in .npz files inside the dataset/ directory.
+- Data Storage: The extracted features for each individual are stored in .npz files inside the dataset/ directory.
 These feature vectors are then used for recognition in recognize.py.